 The additional costs will include R&D costs, certification charges, etc. For simplicity, here we will set up the “Cost Plus Pricing” in such a way that it covers the hardware, infrastructure, software and R&D costs, and the margins over them.
 Summary: The pricing of the vehicle would be based on the production costs, expected margins, and the growth in yearly production over the years.

-Our next challenge is to set a price that not only covers our expenses but also positions us favourably in the market, maximising both growth and profitability.
+Our next article is to set a price that not only covers our expenses but also positions us favourably in the market, maximising both growth and profitability.
 This is where the magic happens – where data meets strategy, and intuition meets analysis.
 So, what’s next on our roadmap?
 Stay tuned as we explore the nuances of anchoring the right price in our upcoming blog.
 Together, we’ll unravel the art and science of pricing strategies, ensuring our product not only reaches the market but makes a powerful impact.

 Let us meet in an another interesting blog to continue this hot discussion further.